MeredithCorpOSS/seleniumite/Readme.md

 Seleniumite includes a built in class, NotClickablePredicate, which handles the common usage of a library like JQuery's BlockUI - if BlockUI happens to be up when the click is attempted, Selenium will just wait and then try again if this retry predicate is specified.

+*runSingleThreaded*
+If set to true (e.g. -DrunSingleThreaded=true) then the tests will run globally single-threaded - useful for if you have test setup that cannot run multithreaded.